Advice from a Wedding Photographer: Part 2

 “Your wedding is about the two of you getting married, so don’t lose sight of the real goal in the planning process.”—Matt and Ashley Photography

 “You are surrounded by the faces of the people you love dearest in this world.
 Soak it in.
 Hug every single person who came.
 Drink in moderation so that you can have a clear head.
-Really look at your spouse, breath in their perfume and run your fingers over their face.
+Really look at your spouse, breathe in their perfume and run your fingers over their face.
 Let those memories sink so deep that you will recall them perfectly in the many years to come.” –Amber Henry Photography

 “The best part is being married in the end.”—Brian and Stacey Photography and Cinema